wazzlecoin/core/doc/build-osx.md

 Other commands:
 -------

-    ./src/bitcoinclassicd -daemon # Starts the bitcoinclassic daemon.
+    ./src/improvedbitcoind -daemon # Starts the improvedbitcoin daemon.
-    ./src/bitcoinclassic-cli --help # Outputs a list of command-line options.
+    ./src/improvedbitcoin-cli --help # Outputs a list of command-line options.
-    ./src/bitcoinclassic-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/improvedbitcoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----